sarahllew/Sephora-Product-Rating/README.md

 ## Results & Next Steps 🎯

-We have determined that the best performing model to predict a product’s rating from the Sephora dataset is the random forest model.
+I determined that the best performing model to predict a product’s rating from the Sephora dataset is the random forest model.
 One way to improve model performance may be to incorporate and consider other variables.
 - number of sales a particular product has received in the past year
 - how long the product has been sold at Sephora